corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Fix bug that was likely causing 0 weight for the Agrarian and Lithorian Idyll special housing technologies
     * Integrate underlying changes from 3.4 to overridden content
 * 5.1.0 Add effects and triggers to improve district swaps
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Add `angler` job override, because it can now produce amenities for non-lithoid Agrarian Idyll empires
+    * Add `puddle_technician` job override, because it can now produce amenities for non-lithoid Agrarian Idyll empires
+    * Add `manufactorium_scraper` job override, so it can now produce amenities for lithoid Agrarian Idyll empires
+    * Update override for Civic: Agrarian Idyll to support Civic: Anglers but deny Civic: Relentless Industrialists
+    * Add override for Civic: Anglers (megacorp version only) to correctly allow it alongside Civic: Agrarian Idyll

 ## Source Code